 I'm full of lots of stuff - let's keep it clean here! - I've

 tried many crafts: some more successfully than others.
 I feel confident in my skills in crochet, scrapbooking, card making, quilting and partying!
-My son (now 5) loves to be my helper and I've learned to work with his energy to get him involved in crafts too!
+My son (now 8 - wow that went by fast!) loves to be my helper and I've learned to work with his energy to get him involved in crafts too!

 But one thing that's been true through it all is crafting breeds connections, and connections make traditions.Follow my blog with Bloglovin